AY2223S1-CS2103T-W10-4/tp/docs/team/vvidday.md

 title: vvidday's Project Portfolio Page
 ---

-### Project: ModtRekt
+### Project: modtrekt

-ModtRekt helps undergraduate students to plan their studies by allowing students to choose the modules they would like to take and add tasks/deadlines for each of them.
+modtrekt helps undergraduate students to plan their studies by allowing students to choose the modules they would like to take and add tasks/deadlines for each of them.

 Given below are my contributions to the project.